airpwn/pokemon-go/README.md

-# pokemon-go - Pokemon Go PHP Library v0.1.0
+# pokemon-go - Pokemon Go API PHP Library
-This library has the logic to communicate with the Pokemon Go API.
+This library aims to provide the tools to communicate with the Pokemon Go API.
+It is still work in progress.

 Install / Use
 -------------